no-such-anthony/scrapligo-play/README.md

 - waitgroup3 - Waitgroup with channel to restrict number of goroutines.
 - workerpool1 - In/Out buffered channels with a boolean 'done' channel for completion and num_workers.
 - workerpool2 - In/Out buffered channels with a results returned channel and num_workers.
+- workerpool3 - workerpool2 with connection function and pointers (work in progress)